akshayskrishna/Immich-Snapshot-Restore/README.md

 > [!WARNING]
 >
-> - Urgent info that needs immediate user attention to avoid problems.
 > - This script assumes the user installing and running will be the main user, it has chown command hardcoded.

 ## Backup layout it expects